This article was updated February 22, 2018.

 - Obesity screenings and counseling

 - Annual wellness visit

 How much preventive services cost

 Original Medicare won’t have coinsurance or a deductible for some preventive testing as long as you see a doctor that accepts the Medicare-approved amount.
 Medicare Advantage covers the same testing as the original plan.
-In order to make sure that Medicare is covering these screenings, make sure to check the coverage guidelines frequently.
+In order to ensure Medicare is covering these screenings, make sure to check the coverage guidelines frequently.

 However, there are certain preventive services that require a payment of 20 percent of the Medicare-approved amount after the annual deductible is paid.
 Some of the services that fall in this category are glaucoma tests, diabetes self-management training, and rectal exams.